svgdotjs/svg.js/README.md

 ```

 ### Sub pixel offset fix
-By default wub pixel offset won't be corrected.
+By default sub pixel offset won't be corrected.
 To enable it, call the `fixSubPixelOffset()` method:

 ```javascript
 var draw = SVG('drawing').fixSubPixelOffset()